josafatburmeister/BirdSongIdentification/README.md

 | Noise                         | -                              | 22,291                           | -                                | 6,901                              | -                          | 6,995                        |
 | **Total**                     | **2,762**                      | **145,548**                      | **921**                          | **46,444**                         | **923**                    | **47,506**                   |

-Table 2: Class distribution of the Xeno-Canto dataset used for training the baseline models and for tuning hyperparameters
+Table <a name="table-nips4bplus-dataset">5</a>>: Class distribution of the NIPS4BPlus dataset used for model evaluation

 | Class name                                   | No. recordings in NIPS4BPlus dataset | No. spectrograms in NIPS4BPlus dataset |
 | -------------------------------------------- | ------------------------------------ | -------------------------------------- |